David-Ian-Watson17/David-Ian-Watson17/README.md

 Hi, I’m David Ian Watson!

-I'm a recent college graduate from UNH and am looking for remote work.
+I'm a recent college graduate from UNH and am looking for work.

 I have experience in all sorts of languages, but the once I have the most practical experience in are Javascript, Java, C++, and C.